Viking River Cruise Longship Overview

 The hotel-style bed is very comfortable and appointed luxury linens and pillows.
 There are two different types of lights on the headrest which provide plenty of light for reading at night.

 In the cabin, there are both 110/220 volt outlets and USB ports as well as a safe, refrigerator, and hairdryer.
 A large flat-screen TV has movies on demand, several major news networks, National Geographic and more.
-Each day you will find a copy of the Viking Daily on the credenza and fresh bottled water which is replenished daily.
+Each day you will find a copy of the Viking Daily on the credenza along fresh water which is replenished daily.
 Housekeeping comes twice a day.

 A Viking River Cruise is the perfect way to explore multiple European countries in the span of just one week.
 The longships are extremely comfortable and have many of the same amenities found in luxury hotels.